playfulprogramming/playfulprogramming/content/crutchcorn/collections/framework-field-guide-ecosystem/posts/ffg-ecosystem-linting-formatting/index.md

     }
 }
 ```

+> Depending on your tooling, you may need to set `jsx` to `preserve` instead of `react-jsx`.
+Check the docs for your tools if this doesn't work for your needs.

 Once this is done, you can change your `.jsx` files to `.tsx` and use the same `tsc` command from before to transform this: